 "Overwintering is a big problem for Minnesota beekeepers," says Justin.
 "Big producers pack up and send their hives someplace warm, but smaller businesses and hobbyists can't afford that and just hope their bees survive."

 Teams may include 3-4 youth, grades 6 and above (current and new 4-H'ers).
 Volunteers, coaches, coordinators and mentors will play an important role in the teams' planning and execution.

 Teams can be cross-county.
-Teams will work together starting in autumn 2014 and make formal presentations on the St. Paul campus in June, 2015.
+Teams will work together starting in autumn 2016 and make formal presentations at regional events, April 2017 and then at the state event in June 2017.
 Each member of the top three teams will receive a university scholarship of $500 - $1,000.